KaoushikMurugan/yet-another-better-office-hour-bot/README.md

 student are allowed to enter and leave the queue whenever they like while OH is being held.

-There are three roles in the **YABOB** server
+There are three roles that **YABOB** will interact with on your server

-- **Admin**: The Admin Role has total control of bot functionality and server interfaces.
+- **Bot Admin**: The Bot Admin Role has total control of bot functionality and server interfaces.
 - **Staff**: The Staff\* Role allows control over OH sessions and locked channels.
 - **Student**: The Student Role allows for the ability to interface with OH-Queue.